1. What’s your story? Where are you from?

-Moreover, Spain is a sunny and happy country so, I think this directly effects in your relationships and personality.
+Moreover, Spain is a sunny and happy country so, I think this directly affects your relationships and personality.
 And for me, in my work.

 3. What is your favourite medium and why?

 I feel really confident with my computer right now.
 I think that’s because is easier for me.
-But lately, I’m trying to get out of my confort zone and come back to the days when I was at College and I used to play with watercolors, color pencils, pens… I’ll try to make a combination of both (computer and handmade) in my future projects.
+But lately, I’m trying to get out of my comfort zone and come back to the days when I was at college and I used to play with watercolors, color pencils, pens… I’ll try to make a combination of both (computer and handmade) in my future projects.